Jubstaaa/lol-content-bot/README.md

 # League of Legends Daily Lore Video Bot

 This Node.js project automatically generates and uploads a daily League of Legends champion lore video, complete with audio narration, splash art images, and animated subtitles.
-The video is posted to Instagram Reels and hosted via Catbox.moe, all orchestrated by GitHub Actions.
+The video is posted to Instagram Reels and hosted via GoFile.io, all orchestrated by GitHub Actions.

 ## Features